Since 2013, I have coached over 1000s of students on the GMAT.

-I have coached 1000s of students on the GMAT since 2013 and the most frequently asked questions I had to answer over the years have always been around the best path to reach a competitive score.
+The most frequently asked questions I had to answer have always been around the best practices to reach a competitive GMAT score.

 Scaled Score & Percentile